katelyn98/CorruptionRobustness/README.md

 ## Paper

-This work **has been submitted to the Uncertainty & Robustness in Deep Learning workshop at ICML 2021**.
-It is currently under review.
+This work **presented at the Uncertainty & Robustness in Deep Learning workshop at ICML 2021**.
 You can view our current arXiv paper [here](https://arxiv.org/abs/2106.13122).
-Stay tuned to find out if our paper has been accepted to the UDL @ ICML 2021 workshop!
+Note: some of the normalization techniques we used we later found out were not appropriate for certain models.
+However, originally, normalziation for all models was the same values (imagenet normalization).
+This is a workshop paper and is preliminary work done by all undergraduates.
+We appreciate the kind feedback.

 ### Summary